As a family caregiver, what are you doing to to protect your own health and peace of mind?

 3.)
 Give Yourself a Break

-Make sure that you give yourself time for things that have nothing to do with caregiving.
+As you build our your calendar each month, make sure that you give yourself time for things that have nothing to do with caregiving, so you can rest, recharge, and refocus.
 That may mean:

 - Finding time to meditate every day

 - Getting a work project done

 - Taking up a new hobby or joining a sports team

 - Hiking, biking, birding, or otherwise getting out into nature

 We could list dozens of additional examples, and you’re probably thinking of a few yourself.
 The most important thing is that you go out and do them!